home-assistant/developers.home-assistant/docs/dev_101_services.md

   fields:
     # Key of the field
     speed:
-      # Field name as shown in UI
-      name: Speed
-      # Description of the field
-      description: Speed setting
       # Whether or not field is required (default = false)
       required: true
       # Advanced fields are only shown when the advanced mode is enabled for the user